-However, owning you own business in any industry can be very challenging, so it's important that you remain well-organized and know all of the best practices for improving your patient experiences.
+However, owning your own business in any industry can be very challenging, so it’s important that you remain well-organized and know all of the best practices for improving your patient experiences.

-The key to expanding you business and patient retention lies in understand how to manage your practice effectively as well as use marketing strategies to build strong relationships.
+The key to expanding your business and patient retention lies in understanding how to manage your practice effectively as well as useful marketing strategies to build strong relationships.

 Every dentist office offers a lot of the same services, however how does your practice stand out?
 Are you more efficient because of your dental practice management software?
 You should market the things that make your business unique.

 Whether you offer your clients a vast array of oral health services or you have a certain specialty, you need to make it clear and identify your best attributes.
 Promote the things that make you competitive through your dental advertising campaigns as well as in interactions with your patients.

 In addition to identifying what makes you special, you should make it a point to provide excellent customer service.
 Often time, it’s not the service that people remember, its the quality of care they received that stands out to them.

 You should make sure that all of your employees are on the exact same page and working towards the same objectives.
 This will help you to create a caring environment.